 Before we can market a new medical device, make substantial changes to a previously cleared or approved device, we must receive either FDA clearance under Section 510(k) of the Federal Food, Drug, and Cosmetic Act ("FDCA") or FDA approval of a Premarket Approval Application ("PMA"), unless an exemption applies.
 To obtain 510(k) clearance, the FDA must conclude that the device is "substantially equivalent" to a legally marketed predicate device, which generally refers to a device that itself has already received 510(k) clearance.
 To obtain PMA approval, we must provide FDA with valid scientific evidence demonstrating that there is a reasonable assurance of the safety and effectiveness of the device for its intended uses.
 Clinical development of a new investigational device or an existing device for a new intended use may require FDA approval of an Investigational Device Exemption ("IDE"), if the device at issue meets the criteria for a "significant risk" device.
 Even if FDA approval of an IDE is not required, clinical studies of non-significant risk devices are still subject to significant regulation and oversight, including requirements for monitoring, recordkeeping, reporting, obtaining informed consent, and institutional review board approval.
-A similar set of requirements governs FDA approval of pharmaceuticals.
-Development of new pharmaceuticals, such as imaging agents, typically begins with extensive pre-clinical R&D, followed by approval of an Investigational New Drug Application ("IND"), and then, upon successful completion of several phases of rigorous clinical trials, the filing and request for FDA approval of a New Drug Application ("NDA").
+A similar set of requirements governs FDA approval of an Investigational New Drug Application ("IND"), and then, upon successful completion of several phases of rigorous clinical trials, the filing and request for FDA approval of a New Drug Application ("NDA").
 The FDA premarket review process is rigorous and not always predictable.
 FDA can delay, limit, or deny clearance or approval of a product, which could have a material adverse effect on our business results, cash flows, financial condition, or prospects.